Thomas Knauff

 Knauff was the first glider pilot to fly 750 km and 1000 km triangle course flights in the United States, and was the first to fly 1000 km with a passenger.
 His 1,647 km (1,023 mi) out-and-return flight in 1983 was the world's longest glider flight at the time, stood as a world record for nearly 20 years, and is still a U.S. national record.
 He has set more than 50 other U.S. National soaring records.

-His glider flight training manuals, Glider Basics from First Flight to Solo and Glider Basics from Solo to License are the most popular in the U.S., and he is one of the most respected glider flight instructors in the world.
-He was one of the few FAA designated pilot examiners who are authorized to issue initial flight instructor certificates.
+His glider flight training manuals, Glider Basics from First Flight to Solo and Glider Basics from Solo to License are the most popular in the U.S., and he is still one of the most respected glider flight instructors in the world despite his death in February 2024.
+He was one of the few FAA designated pilot examiners authorized to issue initial flight instructor certificates.

-Knauff currently lives near State College, Pennsylvania with his wife Doris Grove, another hall of fame glider pilot.
-They own and operate the Ridge Soaring Gliderport in Julian, Pennsylvania, which they founded in 1975.
+Knauff lived near State College, Pennsylvania with his wife Doris Grove, another hall of fame glider pilot.
+They owned and operated the Ridge Soaring Gliderport in Julian, Pennsylvania which they founded in 1975 (closed 2022).
+Knauff died on February 21, 2024, at the age of 85.